 When a cat in a household develops FIP, all in-contact cats will have already been exposed to the same FCoV.
-Under natural circumstances, it appears that the FIP-causing virus is not excreted in such cases, and FIP is not transmitted from cat to cat.
-After FIP has developed, a cat even will shed less “harmless” FCoV than before development of FIP.
+Under natural circumstances, it appears that the FIP-causing virus strain is not excreted in such cases, and FIP is not transmitted from cat to cat.
 However, under experimental conditions it has been possible to transmit FIP-causing virus from a cat with FIP to in-contact cats.
-Still, it appears to be relatively safe to take the cat with FIP back in the same household with cats that have already been in contact to the FCoV strain, as these cats will have a certain immunity to that specific strain.
-It is not recommended to allow contact between a cat with FIP and any new “naive” cat.
+Still, it appears to be relatively safe for a cat with FIP to remain in the same household with cats that have already been in contact to the FCoV strain.
+However, it is not recommended to allow contact between a cat with FIP and any new “naive” cat.
 Kittens, which are more susceptible to FIP than adults, should not be introduced to households with a recent history of FIP.

-If a cat has been euthanized or has died due to FIP, the owner should wait ~3 mo before obtaining another cat.
-FCoV can remain infectious for at least 7 wk in the environment particularly where litter boxes are in use.
+If a cat has been euthanized or has died due to FIP, the owner should wait 2 mo before obtaining another cat.
+FCoV can remain infectious for at least 7 wk in the environment, particularly where litter boxes are in use.
 Other cats currently in the household are most likely infected with and shedding FCoV.
 Cats are commonly presented to the veterinarian for evaluation after contact with a cat with FIP or a suspected or known virus excretor.
 The owner may want to know the prognosis for the exposed cat or whether it is shedding FCoV.
-Such cats will likely be antibody positive, because 95–100% of cats exposed to FCoV become infected and develop antibodies ~2–3 wk after exposure.
+Such cats will likely be antibody positive, because 95%–100% of cats exposed to FCoV become infected and develop antibodies ~2–3 wk after exposure.
 A few cats may be resistant to FCoV infection.
-Some cats in FCoV-endemic multiple-cat households continuously remain antibody negative.
+Some cats in FCoV-endemic multicat households continuously remain antibody negative.
 The mechanism of action for this resistance is unknown.

 Although exposed cats will most likely have antibodies, this is not necessarily associated with a poor prognosis.
 Most cats infected with FCoV will not develop FIP, and many cats in single- or two-cat households will eventually clear the infection and become antibody negative in a few months to years (usually ~6 mo).
-Owners should be advised to wait until antibody tests of all cats are negative or until fecal PCR (4 fecal samples tested over a 2-wk period) are negative before obtaining a new cat.
-If antibody testing is used, cats should be retested (using the same laboratory) every 6–12 mo until the antibody test is negative.
+If titers are monitored, cats should be retested (using the same laboratory) every 6–12 mo until the antibody test is negative.
 Some cats will remain antibody positive for years.
 The value of serial antibody or PCR testing is mostly limited to protocols aimed at creating FCoV-free closed catteries.

-In most multiple-cat households, FCoV is endemic and FIP is almost inevitable.
-Households of <5 cats may spontaneously and naturally become FCoV-free, but in households of >10 cats per group this is almost impossible because the virus passes from one cat to another, maintaining the infection.
-In these FCoV-endemic environments, such as breeding catteries, shelters, foster homes, and other multi-cat homes, there is virtually nothing to prevent FIP.
+In most multicat households with unusually high cat numbers, FCoV is endemic and FIP is almost inevitable.
+Households of <5 cats may spontaneously and naturally become FCoV-free, but in households of >10 cats per group, this is almost impossible because the virus passes from one cat to another, maintaining the infection.
+In these FCoV-endemic environments, such as breeding catteries, shelters, foster homes, and other multicat homes, there is virtually nothing to prevent FIP.

 Various tactics have been used to eliminate FCoV from an endemic cattery.
 Reducing the number of cats (especially of kittens <12 mo old) and keeping suspected FCoV-contaminated surfaces clean can minimize population loads of the virus.
-Antibody or fecal PCR testing and segregating should be performed to stop exposure and reinfection of recovered cats.
+Antibody or fecal PCR testing and removal of positive cats should be performed to stop exposure and reinfection of recovered cats.
 Approximately one-third of antibody-positive cats excrete virus; thus, every antibody-positive cat should be considered infectious.
 After 3–6 mo, antibody titers can be retested.
-Alternatively, PCR testing of (several) fecal samples can be performed to detect chronic FCoV carriers; these cats can be removed.
-In large multiple-cat environments, 40–60% of cats shed virus in their feces at any given time.
-About 20% will shed virus persistently.
+Alternatively, PCR testing of (several) fecal samples can be performed to detect chronic FCoV carriers; these cats should be removed.
+In large, multicat environments, 40%–60% of cats shed virus in their feces at any given time.
+Approximately 20% will shed virus persistently.
 If a cat remains persistently PCR-positive for >6 wk, it should be placed in a single-cat environment or with other chronic shedders.

 Another possible approach is to maximize heritable resistance to FIP in breeding catteries.
 Genetic predisposition plays a role in the disease but is not completely understood.
 Full-sibling littermates of kittens with FIP have a higher likelihood of developing FIP than other cats in the same environment.
-A cat that has 2 or more litters in which kittens develop FIP should not be bred again.
-Particular attention should be paid to pedigrees of toms where FIP is over-represented.
+A cat that has two or more litters in which kittens develop FIP should not be bred again.
+Particular attention should be paid to pedigrees of toms in which FIP is overrepresented.
 Because line breeding often uses valuable tomcats extensively, eliminating such animals may have an effect on improving overall resistance.

 In shelters, prevention of FIP is virtually impossible unless cats are strictly separated and handled only through sterile handling devices (comparable to isolation units).
 Isolation is often not effective because FCoV is easily transported on clothes, shoes, dust, and cats.
-There appears to be significant correlation between the number of handling events outside the cages and the percentage of antibody-positive cats.
+There appears to be significant correlation between the number of handling events outside the cages and stress and the percentage of antibody-positive cats.
 Studies have shown dramatic increases in fecal shedding of FCoV in infected cats after entering an animal shelter.
 Half of the cats that were originally FCoV-negative were shedding FCoV within 1 wk of entering the shelter environment.
 Shelters should have written information sheets or contracts informing adopters about FCoV and FIP.
-Personnel should understand that FCoV is unavoidable in multiple-cat environments and that FIP is an unavoidable consequence of endemic FCoV.
+Personnel should understand that FCoV is an unavoidable consequence of endemic FCoV in multicat environments.
 Good husbandry practices and facilities that can be cleaned easily may minimize virus spread.

-Attempts to develop effective vaccines have met with little success.
-However, a vaccine has been licensed that incorporates a temperature-sensitive mutant of the FCoV strain DF2-FIPV, which can replicate in the cool lining of the upper respiratory tract but not at higher internal body temperature, is available in the USA, Canada, and Europe.
-This vaccine is admin-istered intranasally and produces local immunity (IgA antibodies) at the site where FCoV first enters the body (the oropharynx), as well as cell-mediated immunity.
-It is available in the USA and many European countries.
-Efficacy of the vaccine has been questioned.
+A vaccine developed with a temperature-sensitive mutant of the FCoV strain DF2-FIPV, which is reported to replicate in the cool lining of the upper respiratory tract but not at higher internal body temperature, is available in the USA, Canada, and Europe.
+This vaccine is administered intranasally and produces local immunity (IgA antibodies) at the site where FCoV first enters the body (the oropharynx), as well as cell-mediated immunity.
 Vaccination in an FCoV-endemic environment or in a household with known cases of FIP is not effective, probably because most cats are already seropositive for FCoV.
 The vaccine is labeled for use beginning at 16 wk of age, which may be too late to protect kittens against FCoV in endemic populations.
-Most cats develop antibodies after vaccination, thus making the establishment and control of an FCoV-free household difficult.
+Most cats develop systemic antibodies after vaccination, thus making the establishment and control of an FCoV-free household difficult.
 The American Association of Feline Practitioners lists the FIP vaccine as “not recommended.”